 The EU Settlement Scheme: EU Settled and Pre-Settled Status

-The EU Settlement Scheme is for EU nationals, and their qualifying family members, who are or will be living in the UK once the UK has left the EU.
-EEA nationals (Norway, Iceland and Lichtenstein) will also be able to apply once the scheme is fully open and the below information relates to them also.
+The EU Settlement Scheme is for EEA nationals, and their qualifying family members, who are or will be living in the UK once the UK has left the EU.

-An EU national and their family member(s) who have lived in the UK for a continuous period of five years will be able to apply for Indefinite Leave to Remain (ILR), also known as settled status, under the EU Settlement Scheme.
+An EEA national and their family member(s) who have lived in the UK for a continuous period of five years is able to apply for Indefinite Leave to Remain (ILR), also known as settled status, under the EU Settlement Scheme.

-In order to be eligible for ILR, an applicant will only need to have been resident in the UK for a continuous five-year period.
-They will not be required to have worked in the UK, held comprehensive sickness insurance or otherwise have been a ‘qualified person’.
+In order to be eligible for ILR, an applicant only needs to have been resident in the UK for a continuous five-year period.
+They are not required to have worked in the UK, held comprehensive sickness insurance or otherwise have been a ‘qualified person’.

 The Home Office is expected to look for reasons to grant applications, with individuals only being refused for reasons of suitability if, for example, they are serious or persistent criminals or pose a security threat to the UK.

-An EU national and their family member(s) who have not lived in the UK for a continuous period of five years will be granted pre-settled status (also known as limited leave to remain).
+An EEA national and their family member(s) who have not lived in the UK for a continuous period of five years will be granted pre-settled status (also known as limited leave to remain).

 Close family members of an EU national wishing to join them in the UK will still be able to do so after this date providing that the EU national lived in the UK prior to 31 December 2020 and the relationship existed prior to this date.
 Any family member arriving in the UK after 31 December 2020 will have three months in which to make an application under the scheme.